flash-oss/medici/README.md

 - **v5.0.0**

+  - The project was rewritten with TypeScript.
+Types are provided within the package now.
-  - Add support for MongoDB sessions (aka ACID transactions).
+  - Added support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.
   - Added a `mongoTransaction`-method, which is a convenience shortcut for `mongoose.connection.transaction`.
   - Added async helper method `initModels`, which initializes the underlying `transactionModel` and `journalModel`.
 Use this after you connected to  the MongoDB-Server if you want to use transactions.
 Or else you could get `Unable to read from a snapshot due to pending collection catalog changes; please retry the operation.`-Error when acquiring a session because the actual database-collection is still being created by the underlying mongoose-instance.
   - Node.js 12 is the lowest supported version.
 Although, 10 should still work fine, when using mongoose v5.
   - Mongoose v6 is the only supported version now.
 Avoid using both v5 and v6 in the same project.
   - MongoDB 4 and above is supported.
 You can still use MongoDB 3, but ACID-sessions could have issues.
   - You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
-  - The project was rewritten with TypeScript.
-Types are provided within the package now.
+  - Added a new index on the transactionModel to improve paginated ledger queries.
   - `.ledger()` returns lean Transaction-Objects for better performance.
 To retrieve hydrated Transaction-Objects, set lean to false in the third parameter of `.ledger()`.
 It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.
   - You can now specify the `precision`.
 Book now accepts an optional second parameter, where you can set the `precision` used internally by Medici.
 Default value is 7 digits precision.
 Javascript has issues with floating points precision and can only handle 16 digits precision, like 0.1 + 0.2 results in 0.30000000000000004 and not 0.3.
 The default precision of 7 digits after decimal, results in the correct result of 0.1 + 0.2 = 0.3.
 The default value is taken from medici version 4.0.2.
 Be careful, if you use currency, which has more decimal points, e.g. Bitcoin has a precision of 8 digits after the comma.
 So for Bitcoin you should set the precision to 8.
 You can enforce an "only-Integer"-mode, by setting the precision to 0.
 But keep in mind that Javascript has a max safe integer limit of 9007199254740991.
   - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.